Waiting for Brother

 “Mama, when’s Brother coming home?” she asked, not expecting an answer.

 Earlier in the afternoon, her brother had paddled his canoe across the Penobscot River, so he could get to the Veazie dump before the truck arrived from Labree’s Bakery.
-He wanted a chance to pick through the
+He wanted to pick

-discarded bread products before the seagulls and rats converged on the weekly offering.
+through the stale bread and pastries before the seagulls and rats converged on the weekly offering.

 “I hope he brings home donuts this time,” whispered the little girl.